oracle/macaron/CONTRIBUTING.md

 ## Branching model

-* The `main` branch is only used for releases and the `staging` branch is used for development.
-We only merge to `main` when we want to create a new release for Macaron.
+* The `main` branch should be used as the base branch for pull requests.
+The `release` branch is designated for releases and should only be merged into when creating a new release for Macaron.

 ## Setting up the development environment